euiyounghwang/Prometheus-monitoring-exporter/golang/README.md

 2023/12/27 14:07:14 goconvey.go:123:   port: 8080
 ```

-Elasticsearch with golang: An online playground to convert JSON to Go Struct.
+Elasticsearch with golang
 - https://opensearch.org/docs/latest/clients/rust/

-Transform tools
+Transform tools: An online playground to convert JSON to Go Struct.
+- In Go, a struct is a user-defined type that groups together fields of different types into a single unit.
+Structs are similar to classes in other languages, but they do not support inheritance
 - https://transform.tools/json-to-go